 330. An experimental model of inflammation with abscess formation was provided on laboratory animal.
 Then a lethal dose of tetanin was injected into the abscess cavity, but the animal didn't die.
 How can you explain the absence of animal lethal outcome in this case?

-- b. formation of a barrier around the site of inflammation - stimulation of leukopoiesis c. - d. intensification of vascularization in the site of inflammation - e. activation of phagocytosis the site of inflammation
+- a. activation of antibodies synthesis - b. formation of a barrier around the site of inflammation - c. stimulation of leukopoiesis - d. intensification of vascularization in the site of inflammation e. activation of phagocytosis the site of inflammation